Spartans will face top-seeded Buckeyes on Friday at 10 a.m.

 Spartans take down fourth ranked opponent of season.

 Entering his 24th season at the helm of the Michigan State men's tennis program during the 2014-15 season, Gene Orlando looks to continue the legacy of strength and excellence that happens both on the court and in the classroom.
 He led the Spartans to their first ever NCAA Tournament appearance during the 2012-2013 season.
 All four of MSU's NCAA Championship singles qualifiers have played under Orlando.
-Additionally, two sets of doubles pairings have competed on the national stage under Orlando.
+Additionally, three sets of doubles pairings have competed on the national stage under Orlando.

 Orlando led the Spartans to a 12-14 record during the 2013-14 season.
 The Spartans posted a 5-6 Big Ten record.
 For the third time in his career at MSU, the Spartans hosted the Big Ten Men's Tennis Tournament.
 MSU previously hosted in 1997 and 2004.
 The Spartans advanced to the quarterfinals of the 2014 conference tournament.
 Orlando's squad proved to be a dangerous team at home, posting a 10-1 home record, including a 4-1 mark against ranked foes in East Lansing.
 MSU claimed five wins overall against ranked opponents.
 Orlando also helped senior Drew Lied earn All-Big Ten first team honors and sophomore John Patrick Mullane earn All-Big Ten second team honors.
-Additionally, for the seventh consecutive season, the men's tennis team was also recognized as having the highest cumulative grade-point average among all men's teams on campus.
+Additionally, for the eighth consecutive season, the men's tennis team was also recognized as having the highest cumulative grade-point average among all men's teams on campus.

 During the 2012-2013 campaign, the 100th season of Spartan tennis, Orlando led the Spartans to one of their most successful seasons in program history as he led MSU to their first ever NCAA Tournament appearance.
 After receiving an at-large bid, MSU fell to No. 25 Tulsa in the first round of the tournament.
 The Spartans finished the season with an overall record of 14-14, including a 6-5 mark in the Big Ten.
 MSU notched seven total wins over ranked opponents throughout the season, including a 6-1 win over No. 16 Vanderbilt and a 4-3 win over No. 17 South Carolina.
 Orlando also helped junior Aaron Pfister earn first-team All-Big Ten accolades in addition to seeing junior Drew Lied be honored with a second-team All-Big Ten selection.

 During the 2011-12 season, Orlando helped the Spartans tie for the most wins in program history with an 18-11 record, while posting their winningest Big Ten conference record at 7-6.
 The Spartans finished with an impressive 13-2 record at home.
 The team notched notable victories over conference opponents, Indiana and Northwestern, while also advancing in the first round of the Big Ten Tournament past Purdue.
 Sophomore Aaron Pfister earned First-Team All-Big Ten Conference honors.
-For the fifth-straight year and a record eighth time the team was also honored with the Athletic Director's Award for achieving the highest cumulative GPA after the fall 2011 semester at MSU.
+For the sixth-straight year and a record eighth time the team was also honored with the Athletic Director's Award for achieving the highest cumulative GPA after the fall 2011 semester at MSU.

 In 2008-09, Orlando led the Spartans to 12 dual wins and an 11-6 home record.
 Meanwhile, the doubles tandem of seniors Nick Rinks and Adam Monich earned an at-large bid to the 2008 NCAA Division I Tennis Championships for the second-straight year.
 Five Spartans also earned Intercollegiate Tennis Association All-Academic Honors; Alex Forger, Brendan Kinkopf, Scott Rasmussen, Clark Richardson and John Stratton.